Archibald McLean (judge)

-Chief Justice The Hon.
-Archibald McLean (April 5, 1791 – October 24, 1865) was a lawyer, judge and political figure in Upper Canada.
+Archibald McLean (April 5, 1791 – October 24, 1865) was a Canadian lawyer, judge and politician who was the speaker of the Legislative Assembly of Upper Canada from 1831 to 1834 and in 1836.

 Early life

 McLean was born at St. Andrews in the Lunenburg District in 1791, the son of Lt.-Col. The Hon.
 Neil McLean and Isabella McDonell of Leek.
 He studied at John Strachan's school in Cornwall and articled in law with William Firth.

 War of 1812

 On the outbreak of the War of 1812 he joined the 3rd Regiment of York Militia as a Subaltern and was seriously wounded at the Battle of Queenston Heights.
 He was carried from the battlefield to a nearby village by John Cawthra where his wounds were hurriedly dressed.
 Because of an infection caused by the late removal of a bullet he was not fit to fight when the Americans attacked York in April, 1813.
 McLean buried the York militia's colours in the woods and escaped to Kingston, Ontario.
-He fought again at Battle of Lundy's Lane, but was captured by the Americans and held prisoner for the remainder of the war.
+He fought again at Battle of Lundy's Lane but was captured by the Americans and held prisoner for the remainder of the war.